Recent developments and models in implementing the 116 000 hotlines across Europe

 The 116 000 hotline for missing children was reserved in 2007 by the European Commission, and has been implemented gradually at national level since.
-Today the hotline is operational in 28 EU Member States as well as in Serbia and Albania.
+Today the hotline is operational in all EU Member States as well as in Serbia and Albania.

 Operational 116 000 hotlines have generated tangible and real change for the life of parents and children across Europe.
 Through the number parents and children alike, whether at home or in another European country, have obtained free emotional, psychological, social, legal and administrative support.
 This holistic and multidisciplinary approach is necessary to deal with the specific needs of parents and children calling the hotline.

 > European network

 Beyond the cooperation between 116 000 hotlines and national services operated in the respective countries, missing children hotlines also actively cooperate across borders, in particular within the framework of projects developed by Missing Children Europe.
 Efforts undertaken over the past years have focused on:

 - Awareness: 116 000 hotlines have coordinated efforts in raising awareness on missing children, through projects including viral video campaigns, the award-winning Notfound project, common posters and flyer campaigns etc.

 - Quality: 116 000 hotlines jointly developed a Practical Guide for Hotline Operators outlining common minimum quality standards in operating 116 000 hotlines as well as basic cross border cooperation procedures.
 The guide is available and used in 15 languages.
 At present, Missing Children Europe is developing a harmonised Client Relationship and Data Collection Management system, which will provide for an additional step in the effectivity of the network.